Nikhil-Vardhan1911/SmartEmail-Reply-Generator/README.md

   * Built with **Java** and **Spring Boot**.
   * Exposes a `POST /api/email/generate` endpoint that accepts `{ emailContent, tone }`.
-  * Integrates with an AI model (or mock logic) to generate replies.
+  * Integrates with an AI model (or mock logic) to generate replies

 ## 🛠️ Tech Stack